-Conflicts of interest may occur when public officials are in a position to make decisions which affect their personal financial interests.
+Conflicts of interest may occur when public officials or members of appointed boards and committees are in a position to make decisions which may affect their personal financial interests.
 This is why certain public officers and employees are required to publicly disclose their financial interests.
 The disclosure process serves to remind officials of their obligation to put the public interest above personal considerations.
 It also helps citizens to monitor those who spend their tax dollars and participate in public policy decisions or administration.

-Members of the following boards are required to file Form 1 - Limited Financial Disclosure:
+Members of the following boards are required to file Form 1 - Limited Financial Disclosure, with the County Supervisor of Elections: